The 2020 World Indigenous Business Forum

 Every year since 2009, the Indigenous Leadership Development Initiative (ILDI) has created and organized the World Indigenous Business Forum.
 During the 2014 edition in Guatemala, attending leaders signed the Guatemala Protocol, which initiated the World Indigenous Business Network (WIBN).
-In 2019, the 10th edition will be in Vancouver, Canada.
+In 2019, the 10th anniversary edition was held in Vancouver, Canada and coming soon is the very first virtual WIBF being held this year, December 16th, 2020.

 At the World Indigenous Business Forum, important, inspirational and essential enterprises come to life through innovative partnerships and alliances.
 Over the past eight years, Sydney, Australia; Windhoek, Africa; Guatemala City, Guatemala, Honolulu, Hawaii; Saskatoon, Canada; Santiago de Chile; Rotorua, New Zealand, have hosted these events.